zareldyn/slarp/README.md

 ```
 It resolves the needed backend containers to IPs (the directives for SLARP in the vhost files) and reloads the Apache service.

+It's time to verify if everything is OK with `https://www.my-great-website.org` ;-)

 ### 7- And after

 To be continued…